varunbhutani98/Docker-project/README.md

 file docker-compose.yml contain code of nextcloud

-to run this code type command docker-compose up chech your redhat-8 ip go to browser type ip followed by port that you assign in code
+to run this code type command docker-compose up check your redhat-8 ip go to browser type ip followed by port that you assign in code